 Information / Local Links

-There will be no Parish Council Meeting in November.
-The next scheduled Parish Council Meeting will be held in Mollington Village Hall on Tuesday 28th January 2020 at 8.00 pm.
+The next scheduled Parish Council Meeting will be held on Tuesday 28th November 2023 in the Village Hall, starting at 8.00pm.

 Mollington Village Hall

 Mollington is a village about 5 miles north of Banbury Cross in North Oxfordshire; there is a Church, one Public House, a Village Hall and two playgrounds.

 Mollington covers an area of approximately 2 square miles, has about 220 dwellings and just over 400 electors.
 It is the only settlement in the ancient parish of Cropredy which is mentioned in a reliable source before 1086; it was shown as given by will in 1015.
 The name means Molls Farm.